Read This First

 Prompt 2: What actual ideologies or mythologies employ this same ontological buffet modus operandi?

-The central claim is this: The ontological buffet modus operandi, where beliefs are adapted and shielded from empirical scrutiny through a self-sustaining framework of tailored explanations, is prevalent in various ideologies and mythologies across different cultures and historical contexts.
+In plain terms: The ontological buffet modus operandi, where beliefs are adapted and shielded from empirical scrutiny through a self-sustaining framework of tailored explanations, is prevalent in various ideologies and mythologies across different cultures and historical contexts.

 Creationism and Intelligent Design